rendleyhq/docs.rendleysdk.com/getting-started/settings.md

 | `setM3u8MaxResolution(width, height)` |           | Cap the resolution picked from HLS/m3u8 sources.                                                                                                                                                                |
 | `setUseInternalTranscoder(bool)`      | `true`    | Use the SDK's built-in transcoder.
 Set to `false` when providing a custom [`ITranscodeProvider`](https://docs.rendleysdk.com/api-reference/interfaces/ITranscodeProvider.html).                                 |

+## Settings and Projects

+Settings are saved with the project: `Engine.serialize()` writes them into the payload, and loading a project (`Engine.deserialize()` or the `project` init option) applies them again.
+This lets one side hand its choices to another through the project itself.
+For example, an editor sets the codec, bitrate and chunked output, and a generic render server that loads the project exports with exactly those values.

+The order of precedence on a project load, lowest to highest:

+1. The SDK defaults.
+2. The settings stored in the project.
+3. The host-only settings the engine is currently running with (see below).
+4. `forcedSettings`.

-## Forced Settings
+### Forced Settings

-Some settings can be applied at init time and take precedence over anything stored in a serialized project:
+Settings passed at init time take precedence over anything stored in a project, on the initial load and on every later `Engine.deserialize()`:

 ```typescript
 await Engine.getInstance().init({